cbachhuber/CppVideoStreamer/README.md

 This code has been tested on Ubuntu 16.04 LTS.
 The project relies on the multi-platform libraries OpenCV, ffmpeg, and x264.
 Thus, the following Ubuntu-specific instructions are similar on other platforms such as OS X or Windows.
 The following software is required for both code samples.

-- Install CMake, build-essential, FFmpeg, x264, and OpenCV: `sudo apt install -y build-essential cmake ffmpeg libx264-dev x264 libopencv-dev libva-dev`
+- Install CMake, build-essential, FFmpeg, x264, and OpenCV: `sudo apt install -y build-essential cmake ffmpeg libx264-dev x264 libopencv-dev libva-dev libsdl2-dev`

 For compiling the Ximea sample (disabled by default), the following additional setup steps need to be performed:
 - Install the [Camera driver and SDK](https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package).
 Installation is described on the linked webpage.
 During installation, do not use the -pcie argument.